d1b1/node-sql-fixed-length/README.md

-node-sql-fixed-length
+Node MYSQL Query to Text File
 =====================

 Command line script to connect to a MSQL Database, run a query and output the rows as a fixed length text file.
+This was written to solve a single use query.
+Added the command line options to make it easier to call later, and to remove the need to tweak the SQL string.

 Fun.